National Accounts, Institutional Sectors

 The purpose of these statistics is to clarify how income is generated as a result of the productive activity in society, which is then redistributed before it provides a basis for demand for goods and services for consumption and investment.
 The institutional sectors are relevant to everyone concerned with socio-economic conditions.
 The field ranges from the financial, economic and fiscal ministries’ use of the national accounts to common interest in knowledge about the trend of the economy.
 The press is particularly interested in the figures for the household sector.

 The ability of the national accounts to describe the economic reality accurately depends partly on the uncertainty associated with the sources and partly on the model assumptions guiding their preparation.
 It is possible to draw up some parts more accurately than others, as better source data is available.
 The first estimates of national accounts for a period will be more uncertain than the final version, which is released after three years, as revisions are made regularly as new source data becomes available.

-The first version of the quarterly national accounts is released 60 days after the end of the quarter.
-In connection with the publication of the fourth quarter at the end of February, the first version of the annual national accounts is also published.
+The first version of the quarterly sector accounts is released 90 days after the end of the quarter.
+In connection with the publication of the fourth quarter at the end of March, the first version of the annual sector accounts is also published.
 Almost three years after the end of the year, the final annual and quarterly national accounts are published.
-The national accounts are published punctually.
+The sector accounts are published punctually.

 The national accounts are prepared according to international guidelines and, as a result, they will be comparable across countries.
 The current guidelines were implemented in 2014 and have been applied for revision of the national accounts back to 1966, however 1971 for institutional sectors.
 They reflect all parts of the national economy, so that most economic statistics contain figures that have their counterparts in the national accounts, which are e.g. fully consistent with the balance of payments and general government.
 For other statistics, the transition will often be complicated due to different definitions and requirements for coverage.